-H2M has been tested in the DESY II TEST BEAM test beam facility using the ADENIUM telescope.
+H2M has been tested in the DESY II TEST BEAM facility using the ADENIUM telescope.
 TelePix2 is used as region of interest trigger plane.
-A region of interest of approximately 3 mm2 is left unmasked in TelePix2 matching the H2M area with a safety margin.
+A region of interest of approximately $3~\mathrm{mm}^2$ is left unmasked in TelePix2 matching the H2M area with a safety margin.

-Figure 10a compares the correlations in X between H2M and the reference plane with data taken from a small region of interest and the entire TelePix2.
+Fig. 11(a) compares the correlations in X between H2M and the reference plane with data taken from a small region of interest and the entire TelePix2.
 While a one order of magnitude higher background of uncorrelated events is observed for the full region, for the small region, most of the events are correlated.
-The latter reduces the number of empty readout frames of H2M and highly improves the data taking efficiency.
-Moreover, time studies have been performed based on TelePix2.
-Figure 10b shows the time residuals between the TelePix2 fast Hit-OR and H2M time stamps.
-The tail to the left is caused by time-walk of H2M.
+The latter reduces the number of